-3. Collect a greater sample size of pre- and post-study abroad experiences (culture, attitudes, language) in Costa Rica to ensure statistically reliable outcome measures for program development.
+- 3. Collect a larger sample of pre- and post-study abroad experiences (culture, attitudes, language) in Costa Rica to ensure statistically reliable outcome measures for program development. - After four years without a program in Costa Rica, we took the first group of students from our program.
+We observed changes to their language skills, but also increases in students' adaptability and tolerance for ambiguity across the program's duration.
+We conducted a post-program survey and results will be shared with respective stakeholders.

-Due to the ongoing impact of COVID-19, study abroad in Costa Rica was again suspended during 2022.
-We have proposed a program for Summer 2023 and will redouble our data collection efforts.